jquard/jquard/README.md

 # Jquard

-Build modern admin panels and apps in Ruby on Rails with a few lines of code.
+Build modern admin panels and apps in Ruby on Rails with just a few lines of code.

-Jquard is a mountable Rails engine, inspired by [Filament](https://filamentphp.com) from the Laravel ecosystem.
+Jquard is a mountable Rails engine, inspired by [Filament PHP](https://filamentphp.com).
 With Jquard, you can describe your models with a chainable Ruby DSL and get searchable, sortable, and paginated tables — styled with Tailwind and Heroicons, and driven by Rails defaults.

 The built-in generator reads your models and writes the first version for you, so you never start from a blank file.